by-student-2017/CP2k-v.9.1-examples/QMMM/EAM_potential/lammps_version/README.txt

 144113 (2004).

-Parameters for Cr were taken from:
+Parameters for Cr were taken from: m = 20, n = 20
 Lin Z B, Johnson R A and Zhigilei L V, Phys.
 Rev. B 77 214108 (2008)

-Parameters for Nb were taken from:
+Parameters for Nb were taken from: m = 20, n = 20
 De-Ye Lin et al., J. Phys.: Condens.
 Matter 25 (2013) 105404

 Parameters for Hf were taken from:
+Maybe, m = 20, n = 20
 K. Sasikumar et al., Chem.
 Mater.
 2019, 31, 9, 3089-3102

+Parameters for V were taken from: m = 19, n = 31
+Y. Wu et al., Journal of Materials Research and Technology 32 (2024) 2624-2637.
+Note: Because the values ​​of m and n are different, you will need to rewrite or refit the Fortran code, or look for other literature.

 This tool can be used to create an DYNAMO-formatted EAM setfl file for alloy systems, using any combination